-The Patient and Family Resource Centre is located on the ground level of the Burr Wing (Burr 0) of the Cancer Centre at Kingston General Hospital.
+The Patient and Family Resource Centre is located on the first level of the Burr Wing (Burr 1) in the clinic waiting area of the Cancer Centre at Kingston General Hospital.
 At the resource centre you can find free pamphlets or borrow books or DVDs.
-A computer linked to the Internet is also available for your use.
 If you need help looking for resources in the resource centre, one of our volunteers will be happy to help you.